Planets revolve around the sun in orbits

 Why do the planets revolve around the sun from west to east?

-• Scientists pointed out that there is no clear scientific reason for the movement of the planets around the sun from west to east, but some have strived to find out the real reason behind this mechanism and concluded that the tilt of the planetary axis due to collisions that occurred during the formation and formation of the solar system is the closest reason to explain this mechanism, that is, it arose During the formation of the solar system about 5 billion years ago.
+• Scientists pointed out that there is no clear scientific reason for the movement of the planets around the sun from west to east, but some have strived to find out the real reason behind this mechanism and concluded that the tilt of the planetary axis due to collisions that occurred during the formation and formation of the solar system is the closest reason to explain this mechanism, that is, it arose During the formation of the solar system regarding 5 billion years ago.

 • Since this solar system originated from the Big Bang, scientists have noticed that all the planets revolve around the sun from west to east except for Venus and Uranus, which rotate from east to west.

-• Scientists have suggested that as a result of their exposure to frequent strong collisions from space objects that caused the reversal of their rotation, and some suggested that the tides and ebb and flow of the strong gravity of the sun to Venus in particular could be the reason for this.
+• Scientists have suggested that as a result of their exposure to frequent strong collisions from space objects that caused the reversal of their rotation, and some suggested that the tides and ebb and flow of the strong gravity of the sun to Venus in particular might be the reason for this.

 The speed of the planets revolving around the sun